openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

 automatically detect the corruption.

 Unfortunately, ECC memory is not always supported by consumer grade hardware.
-And even when it is ECC memory will be more expensive.
+And even when it is, ECC memory will be more expensive.
 For home users the additional safety brought by ECC memory might not justify the cost.
 It's up to you to determine what level of protection your data requires.